Tier 2 Sponsorship Licence

 Each advert must run in the UK for 28 days in most cases, either continuously or in 2 stages.
 Each advert has to run for a total of 28 days and neither stage can be lees than 7 days.

-You will need to show evidence on why you did not find a suitable British or European worker.
+Furthermore, you will need to show evidence on why you did not find a suitable British or European worker.

 You must have HR systems in place that let you: